Temporal bistability in the dissipative Dicke-Bose-Hubbard system: Acknowledgements

 \section{Acknowledgements}

 The authors thank H. Ritsch, M. Thorwart, M. Fleischhauer and M. Kajan for useful discussions.
 This work was funded by the Deutsche Forschungsgemeinschaft (DFG) under Germany’s Excellence Strategy-Cluster of Excellence Matter and Light for Quantum Computing, ML4Q (No. 390534769) and through the DFG Collaborative Research Center CRC 185 OSCAR (No. 277625399).
-SR also acknowledges funding by the Alexander von Humboldt (AvH) Foundation.
-S.R. acknowledges a scholarship of the Alexander von Humboldt Foundation, Germany.
+S.R. acknowledges a scholarship of the Alexander von Humboldt (AvH) Foundation, Germany.